Here’s one of my favorite Native stories that I originally shared in back in 2013…

 The version I read in one of my all-time favorite books, Lore of the Great Turtle : Indian Legends of Mackinac Retold by Dirk Gringhuis is pretty dark as well.
-Michigan in Pictures has a post with all the information about Sandhill Cranes in Michigan, and you can also check out Sandhill Crane (Grus canadensis) from the Michigan DNR.

-More birds on Michigan in Pictures.
+Read lots more about Sandhill cranes on Michigan in Pictures.